Myles Straw Player Props: Guardians vs. Twins

 Myles Straw At The Plate

-- Straw is batting .231 with nine doubles, a triple and 20 walks.
+- Straw is hitting .227 with nine doubles, a triple and 21 walks.

-- In 53 games played this year, he has not hit a long ball.
+- In 54 games played this season, he has not hit a long ball.

-- Straw has driven in a run in eight games this year (15.1%), including two games with multiple runs batted in.
+- Straw has driven in a run in eight games this season (14.8%), including two games with multiple runs batted in.

-- In 32.1% of his games this season, he has scored at least once.
-And he's had five games with multiple runs (9.4%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.